Career Development: how it changes your life

 THE PERSONAL DEVELOPMENT PLAN (PDP): During the Master, we work together to define an action plan, for a successful entry, after the end of the master and before one year after the diploma.
 The Career Plan is based on your personal SWOT analysis and on the coaching, and it has as an output, the ‘Professional Action Plan’ Scheme.

 COACHING: whilst in the majority of the masters, the students are just provided with a list of organisations to be contacted, the Career Development carries out the matching between Students’ Career Plan, your competences and desires, and the availability of the coherent organisations.
-The preparation stage consists into one hour of a preparatory interview to the stage with you, followed by an equivalent dialogue with the HRMs of the related organisations.
+The preparation training period consists into one hour of a preparatory interview to the training period with you, followed by an equivalent dialogue with the HRMs of the related organisations.

 One of the main reasons for an unsuccessful ‘entry’ into the market for the young individuals, is not being able to effective present what they have to offer during recruitment interview.
 On the other hand, those who previous came from the for profit sector, have the opportunity to get first-hand experience with our job interview as the non-profit interview as different from that they were previously exposed to.
 Therefore, key areas are highlighted and the importance of unlearning some principles, being open to relearn basis principles is highly recommended; for who comes from the non-profit, it is a moment to take stock of the “progress made’, and to also have some useful practical suggestion by colleagues.
 The School invests greatly for an optimal ‘launch’.

-STAGE: is one of the most important moments for the skills transfer, with the Challenge ‘Swot’, the Field Experience, the Project Work and the Final Pitch.
-About 50% of the students that do the internship period continue to collaborate with the organization.
-The internship, from 200 hours to six months, in your own residence country or abroad (even in developing countries), finishes with a crossed report of the student, the organization’s tutor and the coordinator.
+TRAINING PERIOD: is one of the most important moments for the skills transfer, with the Challenge ‘Swot’, the Field Experience, the Project Work and the Final Pitch.
+About 50% of the students that do the training period continue to collaborate with the organization.
+The training period, from 200 hours to six months, in your own residence country or abroad (even in developing countries), finishes with a crossed report of the student, the organization’s tutor and the coordinator.

 ALUMNI COMMUNITY: After the master, students are invited to join the Social Change International Community, an amazing opportunity to keep in contact, network, ask and offer help.
 In the community, there are ex-students from previous editions, who are now professionals and managers in organisations.
 Many useful services, in part provided by the same members.
 Also after the Master, the staff, lecturers and colleagues, will be available to help in pursuing the best the professional path, through the knowledge of the non profit international market, its specificities and how to be part of it (requalifying and/or reintroducing you) in the most professional and effective way.